kdaily/aws-cli/proposals/pr-contrib-guide.md

 We need to collect and review user feedback to decide on what to work on to determine what contributions are of interest.
 We need to tell users how they can provide feedback in the best way for us to take action.
+We also need to strategically and fairly manage the amount of in flight work so that open requests do not pile up.

 ## Specification